TEXAS EXPUNGEMENT ATTORNEY

 • First-offender Class B; all fines/costs paid

-• Wait 2 years with ≥6 mo interlock, otherwise 5 years
+• Wait 2 years with qualifying interlock conditions, otherwise 5 years

 DWI conviction without probation — § 411.0736